omidkarami77/bmi_calculator/README.md

 # bmi calculator

-- use contants class for colors
+- use constants class for colors
 - use background shape left
 - use background shape right
 - use home screen and main class